Rivière des Fèves

 The rivière des Fèves is a tributary of the Châteauguay River.
 It flows in the municipalities of Saint-Urbain-Premier and Sainte-Martine, in the Beauharnois-Salaberry Regional County Municipality, in the region administrative Montérégie, Quebec, Canada).

 The course of the river is served on the northeast side by the Rivière-des-Fèves North road and on the southwest side by the Rivière-des-Fèves Sud road.

 The river surface is generally frozen from mid-December to the end of March.
 Safe circulation on the ice is generally done from the end of December to the beginning of March.
 The water level of the river varies with the seasons and the precipitation.

 Geography

-The main hydrographic slopes neighboring the Rivière-des-Fèves are:
+The main hydrographic slopes neighbouring the Rivière-des-Fèves are: